-Yes, all of our beef is 100% grass-fed AND grass-finished, with no grains ever consumed.
-Most conventional beef starts on grass, but then is moved to a feedlot and fed grain to be fattened up during the last portion of their lives.
-Our beef spends their entire lives on pasture so we clarify with “grass-fed and grass-finished” to provide the distinction that our cattle are never in a feedlot nor fed grain.
+Yes, all of our beef is sourced from cattle that are 100% grass-fed AND grass-finished, with no grains ever consumed.
+Most cattle start on grass, but then are moved to a feedlot and fed grain to be fattened up during the last portion of their lives.
+Our cattle spend their entire lives on pasture so we clarify with “grass-fed and grass-finished” to provide the distinction that our cattle are never in a feedlot nor fed grain.

 Why is grass-fed beef more expensive?